-On March 25, 2014, the Authority entered into an agreement with the GWCCA.
-The agreement engages GWCCA to promote, operate and manage the facility during the management term.
-The management term of the agreement commenced on April 1, 2014 and continued for three (3) years and three (3)

-months.
-During 2016 the Authority exercised its option to renew the agreement for three (3) additional years.
-The agreement and renewal provides for certain incentive payments based on county-wide room night generation, a third party measurement of customer satisfaction and financial performance, but in no case will the payment exceed 100% of the base fee.
-The base fee paid to GWCCA for fiscal year 2022 was \$215,220.
-An incentive fee was accrued for fiscal year 2022 in the amount of \$215,220.
+On March 25, 2014, the Authority entered into an agreement with the GWCCA to promote, operate, and manage the facility for the duration of the management term.
+This term began on April 1, 2014, and lasted for three (3) years and three (3) months.
+In 2022, the Authority exercised its option to renew the agreement for an additional three (3) years.
+In January 2024, the Authority finalized a further renewal for two years, extending the contract until June 30, 2028.
+This agreement and its amendments include provisions for incentive payments based on county-wide room night generation, third-party assessments of customer satisfaction, and financial performance.
+However, the total incentive payments shall not exceed 100% of the base fee.
+The base fee paid to GWCCA for fiscal year 2024 was \$228,324.

 On February 21, 2003, the Authority entered an intergovernmental services agreement with Chatham Area Transit Authority (CAT).
 The agreement stipulated that CAT would operate a public water ferry service.
 In exchange, the Authority agreed to provide landside maintenance facilities and to provide financial support for the water ferry operation.
 The agreement automatically renews month to month and it may be cancelled any time after 30 days written notice.
-On January 1, 2019, the Authority entered a new agreement with CAT that limits the Authorities exposure related to operating expense to \$50,000 per calendar year.
+On January 1, 2019, the Authority entered a new agreement with CAT that limits the Authority's exposure related to operating expense to \$50,000 per calendar year.